-A student who is transferring from CMCS to another school, should inform the Director of Admissions’ office at least one week prior to withdrawal.
+WITHDRAWAL PROCEDURE: A student who is transferring from CMCS to another school must inform the Registrar’s Office at least one week prior to withdrawal.
 This will help expedite the transfer of appropriate files to the next school.
-A CMCS Withdrawal Form along with an Exit Interview will be given to the student, officially completing the withdrawal process.
+Once notice of leaving has been received, you will be responsible for an additional 60 days of tuition from that date.
+A CMCS Withdrawal Form will be given to the student, officially completing the withdrawal process.

-Every family is given a tuition agreement to sign, which states the total amount of tuition due for the entire school year.
+Every family is required to sign a financial contract, which states the total amount of tuition due for the entire school year.
 Parents have the option of paying in full or electing a payment plan.

 Tuition payments will be handled by the CMCS Accounting Department.
 We offer several payment plans.

 - One is through an automatic withdrawal system (ACH), processed through the CMCS Accounting Department.
-(You will need to bring in a voided check to set up your account for the ACH process.)
+(You will need to provide your banking information to set up your account for the ACH withdrawal process.)